ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+I Solved 150+ JavaScript Problems in 7 Days: Here is What Happened to My Brain - <a href="https://medium.com/@sandipmryadav/i-solved-150-javascript-problems-in-7-days-here-is-what-happened-to-my-brain-442275a952f3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sandipmryadav`**

+<blockquote>How a 7-day coding sprint helped me break through the ‘logic wall’ and rebuild my technical intuition.
+Continue reading on Medium »</blockquote>

+<h3>2.
 JavaScript Skills Required Before Learning Node.js! - <a href="https://medium.com/@hrsoftssolution/javascript-skills-required-before-learning-node-js-c4446ebf148c?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Softs Solution Service`**

 <blockquote>Node.js development lets you run JavaScript on the server to build APIs, backends, CLIs, and real-time apps.
 But Node doesn’t replace…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>3.
 Mastering JavaScript Automation: My Journey from Scripts to Scalable Tools - <a href="https://medium.com/@williambrownn1989/mastering-javascript-automation-my-journey-from-scripts-to-scalable-tools-8a3bf9a18e31?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `William Brown`**

 <blockquote>Building Real-World Solutions with JavaScript, Node.js, and Browser APIs.
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 How the JavaScript Engine Determines the this Context - <a href="https://medium.com/@vigneshwiki07/how-the-javascript-engine-determines-the-this-context-b8e42d437880?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Vignesh K B`**

 <blockquote>In JavaScript, the this keyword is a "reference" that is determined not by where a function is written, but by how the function is called…
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>5.
 Why true+true==2 JavaScript Proves JavaScript Isn’t Broken - <a href="https://medium.com/@ajaymaurya73130/why-true-true-2-javascript-proves-javascript-isnt-broken-fdc1a1fc846b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ajaymaurya`**

 <blockquote>Okay, be honest — when you first saw ‘true + true == 2’ in JavaScript, you probably thought, No way, JavaScript is broken.
 You’re not…
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>6.
 The Java PDF Table Extraction Library You’ve Been Waiting For.. - <a href="https://blog.stackademic.com/the-java-pdf-table-extraction-library-youve-been-waiting-for-fed023755873?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mehuli Mukherjee`**

 <blockquote>ExtractPDF4J 2.0
 Continue reading on Stackademic »</blockquote>

-<h3>6.
+<h3>7.
 Reject Invalid Competition: 7 JS Libraries That Actually Make Your Code Battle-Ready - <a href="https://medium.com/@jamesmiller22871/reject-invalid-competition-7-js-libraries-that-actually-make-your-code-battle-ready-2e09f6cb7946?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jamesmiller`**

 <blockquote>In today’s hyper-iterating JavaScript ecosystem, many “innovations” are just repackaged concepts chasing GitHub stars.
 As developers, we…
-Continue reading on Medium »</blockquote>

-<h3>7.
-JavaScript: var, let ve const Farklarını 5 Dakikada Öğrenin   - <a href="https://medium.com/@serhatzunluoglu/javascript-var-let-ve-const-farklarini-5-dakikada-ogrenin-a046e2d3143f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Serhat İsmail Zunluoğlu`**

-<blockquote>Modern JavaScript (ES6) ile scope kavramını, hoisting sorunlarını ve neden artık ‘var’ kullanmamanız gerektiğini örneklerle keşfedin.
 Continue reading on Medium »</blockquote>

 <br/>